 NAMAQUALAND, BUSHMANLAND & WEST COAST INFORMATION RESOURCE

-Our collection of some thousand items, assembled over some forty years, is the largest ever assembled under one roof.
-It consists of books, booklets, pamphlets, maps and photos dating from some 300 years ago until yesterday.
-They cover a wide range of subjects which can be seen in the right hand sidebar.
+Our collection of some thousand items is the largest ever assembled under one roof and consists of books, booklets, pamphlets, maps and photos dating from some 300 years ago until yesterday.
 Come and share in this fascinating resource; listen to short presentations on aspects of this region’s history by your host Arne Schaefer, well known erstwhile owner of Africana Books and author of two books on the region.
 Students and researchers may make use of the archive’s facilities by appointment, and small groups can be catered for.

 Please do visit us when in Port Nolloth: